 The fact that this genre-bending narrative is able to become so enjoyable can largely be attributed to the pitch-perfect performances of the cast.
 What could have become a disjointed mess does not only finds its fluid integration by the narrative’s structure as such, but also by how the various performances makes the tonal changes of the narrative smooth.
 Mebuki Yoshida, for instance, brings the playful nature of Yuri to life with her charming and natural presence.
 Yoji Minagawa is convincing as the socially inept Kazuhiko and Yoshitomo Isozaki is truly successful in bringing the charming side of his character as well as the hidden side believable to the fore.

 Melancholic is an amazing debut by Seiji Tanaka.
-By mixing crime, romance, friendship, and a pinch of violence into a coming-of-age narrative, Tanaka has succeeded in crafting a truly entertaining statement against oppressive control and the importance of finding, on one’s own subjective account, moments of happiness, which are ever relational in nature.
+By mixing crime, romance, friendship, and a pinch of violence into a coming-of-age narrative, Tanaka has succeeded in crafting a truly entertaining statement against oppressive control and the importance of finding, on one’s own subjective account, moments of relational happiness.
 One can only do right by this new talent, by watching his touching and, in essence, humanistic narrative.